apple/live-caller-id-lookup-example/Sources/PIRService/PIRService.docc/Onboarding.md

-# How to onboard Live Caller ID Lookup extension with Apple Private relay
+# How to onboard Live Caller ID Lookup extension with Apple's Oblivious HTTP relay

 Understand the requirements for running a Live Caller ID Lookup service.